callstack/react-native-fbads/README.md

 The constructor accepts two parameters:

 - `placementId` - which is an unique identifier describing your ad units,
-- `numberOfAdsToRequest` - which is a number of ads to request by ads manager at a time
+- `numberOfAdsToRequest` - which is a number of ads to request by ads manager at a time, defaults to 10.

-#### 2. Making ad component
+#### 2. Create your component

-After creating `adsManager` instance, next step is to wrap an arbitrary component that you want to use for rendering your custom advertises with a `withNativeAd` wrapper.

-It's a higher order component that passes `nativeAd` via props to a wrapped component allowing you to actually render an ad!

-The `nativeAd` object can contain the following properties:
+Your component will have access to the following properties, under the `nativeAd` prop:

 - `advertiserName` - The name of the Facebook Page or mobile app that represents the business running each ad.
 - `headline` - The headline that the advertiser entered when they created their ad.
 This is usually the ad's main title.